frqnck/apix-docs/README.rst

 License
 -------
-APIx is licensed under the New BSD license -- see the `LICENSE.txt <LICENSE.txt>`_ for the full license details.
+APIx is licensed under the New BSD license -- see the `LICENSE <LICENSE>`_ for the full license details.